Filter out bots

 Third-parties bots can skew your experiment results by crawling your website and triggering events you only want to count for "real" visitors.
-Optimizely can solve this for you by filtering out bots that are on the IAB/ABC blacklist.
+Optimizely Feature Experimentation can solve this for you by filtering out bots on the IAB/ABC blacklist.
 All you have to do is include the user agent for an event when you send that event to Optimizely.

 Bot filtering does not apply to past bot events, so it is best to configure it before you start the experiment.
 Otherwise, if you enable filtering halfway through an experiment, you might have to discard (or export and manually filter) any bot-contaminated event data from the start of the experiment.

 Enable bot filtering

 Navigate to Settings > Advanced > Bot Filtering in the Optimizely Feature Experimentation app to turn bot filtering on or off.
 For more information, see our article Bot and spider filtering in Optimizely.

 All other events